deebuls/deebuls.github.io/index.md

 After 4 years I realized that I need to learn more so I am doing **Masters in Automation**.
 And I think when I complete I will be a **Falooda Engineer**.

-Which defines my most important character, which is __ (Yes, you gussed it right.
+Which defines my most important character, which is ____ (Yes, you gussed it right.
 Dont tell anyone :) ).
-Basically that defines what I do for a living.
 But as you know a man is defined by things he does in his free time.

 So when I am not contributing towards my stomach.
 I practise a bit of yoga and meditation (tautology).
 Seriously guys it works and helps a lot.
 I learn a lot about  **Hindu Philosohy, Economy, Theology, Politics and Entreprenuership**.
-I love languages and I am in peace with all like Malayalam, Hindi, Marathi, English, Tamil.
-Tried some Telugu and German.
+I love languages and I am in peace with all mostly Malayalam, Hindi, Marathi, English, Tamil.
+Also tried some Telugu and German.
-Hope to master Sanskrit (fingers crossed).
+Hope to master **Sanskrit** (fingers crossed).
 I am obssesed with new technologies and trends in it so I am always keenly watching you.
 (Basically I am looking for the next branch of engineering I need to shift).
 I am a **Linux** guy and I promise in the name of GOD I only use linux for my computing needs.

 Also there are stuff which I think I can do which is even more interesting.
-I think I can dance, take epic photographs.
-I also think I can sing :P.
+I think I can dance and that I am a photographer.
+(I also think I can sing :P )

 > Finally life has thought me that the happiness is not outside but inside me.
 Please do join me in my Journey inside to discover my Happiness.